HuemulSolutions/enola/README.md

 ### 6.4.
 Extracting Information

-Enola-AI allows you to retrieve the Input and Output data from past executions for analysis or further processing.
+Enola-AI allows you to retrieve the Input and Output data from previous executions for analysis or further processing.

 [6.4.
 Extracting Information](docs/extracting_information.md)

 ---

-## 7. Documentation: Sending data to Enola-AI
+## 7. Documentation: Sending Data to Enola-AI

 In this section, you can find documentation about Enola-AI, including step-by-step instructions and examples, along with explanations of the system's functionalities: